vnava/Exercising-functions-and-methods/part-2/README.md

 * [ ] create a function named "addItem" that takes a string argument, adds it to the box's "contents" array, and logs the updated contents of the box.

 ##EXTRA CREDIT
-* [ ] create a function named "dump" that takes two box objects as arguments, and transfers all the contents of the box with less contents into the other box's contents.
+* [ ] create a function named "dump" that takes two box objects as arguments, and transfers all the contents of the box with fewer contents into the other box's contents.
+One box will have an empty "contents" array, and the other will have all the items in it.

 * [ ] create a function named "smash" that takes a box object as an argument, and reduces its length, width, height, and mass by a valid random amount (a dimension cannot be < 0).